Stranger in Our House: Casting

 The film marked actress Linda Blair's third leading role in a horror film, following her Oscar-nominated performance in The Exorcist (1973) and its sequel Exorcist II: The Heretic (1977).
 In his DVD commentary, director Wes Craven recalled that Blair had recently "gotten into some trouble" prior to filming; also that he was plainly inspired by Roman Polanski's work, and tried to carefully build a sense of paranoia and suspense in the film's narrative.
 In the role of Rachel's mother, stage actress Carol Lawrence was cast.
 Lee Purcell was cast as Julia, the cousin Rachel suspects of being a witch.
 Purcell sought out the role as she had wanted to do a thriller film.
+Fran Drescher was cast in a supporting role as Carolyn, Rachel's close friend.
+The cast was announced in July 1978.

 Filming

 While the source novel by Lois Duncan features Rachel losing a pet dog, Blair suggested to Craven that it be a horse, as Blair, an equestrian at the time, had a close bond to the animal.
 Filming took place in Hidden Hills, California.
+Craven earned his Director's Guild card working on the project, and it marked his first time shooting in a "non-documentary" format, utilizing professional filming equipment including cranes, dollies, and 35 mm film.

 Release

-Stranger in Our House first aired on television on NBC-TV on October 31, 1978.
+Stranger in Our House first aired on television in the United States on NBC-TV on October 31, 1978.
 It was released in European markets theatrically, bearing the title Summer of Fear.

-Critical reception
+Home media

+The film was released in the United States on VHS and DVD on February 18, 2003, through Artisan Entertainment.
+On June 1, 2017, it was announced that the film would be receiving a Blu-ray and special edition DVD release through Doppelgänger Releasing.

+Reception

 From contemporary reviews, the Monthly Film Bulletin "takes a long time to convince that something really devlish is lurking in California's green and pleasant pastures" The review noted that Ms. Purcell "deserves to survive this farrago rather more than the satanic Beverly hillbilly she plays."
+Kevin Thomas of the Los Angeles Times deemed the film "a sappy thriller" but praised Craven's direction as "relaxed" and "graceful."

 AllMovie called the film "a modestly entertaining horror item."
+In a retrospective review for ScreenAnarchy, Peter Martin praised the film as "a slow-boiling, atmospheric" horror film.

-While the film hasn't garnered enough reviews to receive a rating on movie review aggregator website Rotten Tomatoes, all four listed reviews are negative.
+While the film hasn not garnered enough reviews to receive a rating on movie review aggregator website Rotten Tomatoes, all four listed reviews are negative.

-Home media

-The film was released in the United States on DVD on February 18, 2003 through Artisan Entertainment.
-On June 1, 2017, it was announced that the film would be receiving a Blu-ray and special edition DVD release through Doppelgänger Releasing.